Thonyinstitute/Paris-Holiday/README.md

 ## Bugs

 .
-I was entering an integer values but I wanted a strings since the app is for user to submit documents and not 1,2,3 format which is int
-I fixed this by not converting the input string to integer.
+I convected strings to integer eventhough i wanted specific kind of data to be inputted.

 | **Test                         | **Expected                                     | **Outcome   |